metro94/s5p6818_bootloader/README.md

 ### USB boot
 If SDFS boot fails, the bootloader will try USB boot.
 In that case, USB boot is similiar with that in ROM code (called *iROMBOOT*).
 You can learn more information from [S5P6818 Datasheet](http://wiki.friendlyarm.com/wiki/images/8/8b/SEC_S5P6818X_Users_Manual_preliminary_Ver_0.00.pdf).
 This bootloader will retry until USB boot is successful.
+In Version v1.1, the bootloader supports loading binary code without executing it when USB booting, just settings **launch_addr** to 0.
+In that case, DfuSe-like tool can be used to load Linux kernel first, then load U-boot and boot from U-boot to Linux.
+It will be convenient for kernel developers.

 ---